silicon-axon/cloudformation/README.md

 Fill in your own variables into a yaml file.
 Example variables can be found in `example.yaml`, then pass it to `jinja2`

-    jinja2 stacks/vpc.yaml example.yaml
+    jinja2 vpc/stack.yaml vpc/vars.yaml

-The `stacks/` folder contains CloudFormation stack templates.
+Each folder contains a CloudFormation stack template and its variables.
-They serve as examples of how to provision various AWS resources.
+They serve as examples of how to provision various AWS resources, and are not necessarily related to each other.
-Your usage and needs may vary, but we hope they can help you in organizing your resources better.
+Your usage and needs may vary, but we hope these can help you in provisioning your resources.